Here we run through a few best-practices when building an enterprise architecture roadmap, and provide a structure to set your course.

 Make sure it is efficient and easy to keep the data in your roadmapping tool up to date.
 If not, it will quickly become obsolete.
 This means that you will need a tool which you can plug into your other information sources (including at least your ERP and CMDB), and automatically run any algorithms, so that key business information is readily available within your roadmapping tool.

-In the ABACUS toolset, we do this by providing a completely open API, configurable repository, and select adapters and integrations.
+In the ABACUS toolset, we do this by providing an open API, configurable repository, and select adapters and integrations.
 You can map and then synchronize any external data source into ABACUS.
-As we like to say, there is no need for the ‘T’ in Extract-Transform-Load (ETL).

 Tailoring your metrics

 In ABACUS you can set any number of goals and then use the tool’s powerful analytics to quantitatively assess potential options.
-This includes out-of-the-box algorithms using equational, structural, discrete-event and Monte-Carlo techniques.
-You can run these using a range of metrics including Financial (e.g. TCO, ROI, NPV), Technical (e.g. resource utilization, response times, availability, reliability, etc) and Environmental (e.g. carbon footprint, resource re-use, sustainability, heat & power consumption).
+This includes no-code algorithms.
+You can run these using a range of metrics including Financial (e.g. TCO, ROI, NPV), Technical (e.g. resource utilization, response times, availability, reliability, etc) and Sustainability (e.g. carbon footprint, resource re-use).

 We find that a useful way to provide structure to your planning is to work through the questions below: